t-kellett/bank-tech-test/README.md

 ## Approach and testing
 * To run the testing suite, run `rspec` from the command line
 * A TDD process was followed to tackle this, first creating a `CurrentAccount` class that accepts deposits and withdrawals before moving to `print_statement`
-* In order to not violate the SR principle, the ability to print statements was extracted to a new `Transactions` class, which is responsible for storing the history and printing them (whereas the `CurrentAccount` class is only responsible for updating and maintaining the current balance)
+* In order to not violate the SR principle, the ability to print statements was extracted to a new `Transactions` class, which is responsible for storing the history and printing them to prevent everything existing in one class.
+* This was then further extracted to a `Statements` class so that the `CurrentAccount` iss only responsible for the balance, the `Transactions` class is only responsible for persisting transactions and `Statement` is responsible for printing the statement once created.